garrandall/popular-music-data/tracks/the-party-s-just-begun-the-cheetah-girls.md

 Dance 'til your feet don't touch the floor (the floor) Celebrate the day you've waited for
 Party, like you're ready for so much more
-Do it like you know it's never been done (ooh)
+Do it like you know it's never been done (oh
 Go a little crazy, have too much fun
 Today's the day, c'mon, everyone (everyone)
 The party's just begun